nalej/docs/devices/devices-1.md

 ./public-api-cli devices list --deviceGroupId=<devgroup_id>
 ```

-The response to this command is a JSON document similar to this one:
+The response to this command is a list similar to this one:

 ```javascript
 ID            DATE              STATUS    LABELS   ENABLED